Andreas-Sommer/schema/Documentation/Developer/ExtendingVocabulary.rst

    extension.
 This may be necessary if you define a pending type with pending properties (which you also use) to avoid breaks when the type is included into the core vocabulary but some properties aren't.

-   This can be the case if you rely on the :php:`TypesProvider->getContentTypes()` API call mentioned above.
-In the future there can also be an `additional extension
-   <https://github.com/brotkrueml/schema-records>`_ to add Schema.org vocabulary
-   through editors.

 Add A New WebPage Type